-In recent years, the Tennessee government has taken steps to increase the state’s college graduates as well improve the quality of higher education.
-Various organizations such as The Tennessee Higher Education Mission (THEC) and Tennessee Higher Education Sustainability Association (THESA) have been dedicated to helping students achieve academic success.
+In recent years, the Tennessee government has taken steps to increase the state’s college graduates as well as improve the quality of higher education.
+Various organizations such as the Tennessee Higher Education Commission (THEC) and Tennessee Higher Education Sustainability Association (THESA) have been dedicated to helping students achieve academic success.
 Additionally, lottery proceeds are being used to fund the government’s Hope Scholarships, which help aid students financially.
-These efforts, and more, are helping to increasing the number of college graduates and improving the quality of education.
+These efforts, and more, are helping to increase the number of college graduates and improve the quality of education.

 There are three major higher education systems in the State of Tennessee:

 The University of Tennessee is the largest university system in the state.
 It has five campuses, with its main branch located in the city of Knoxville.
 It offers more than 230 academic programs, with 75 master’s degree programs and about 45 doctoral degree programs.
 This system also has branches in Chattanooga and Martin as well as two specialized centers, which are not separate institutions.
 The University of Tennessee Health Science Center is located at Memphis and offers degrees in medicine, nursing, pharmacy, dentistry, allied health sciences, and graduate health sciences.
 The University of Tennessee Space Institute is another specialized center located in Tullahoma and offers degrees in aviation systems, industrial and systems engineering, flight test engineering, mechanical, aerospace and biochemical engineering (MABE), and physics.